Research Degrees in

 Dance, Drama, Creative Writing, Contemporary Theatre and Performance, Music, Popular Music, Creative Music Production as well as Community-led Arts.

-Thus we are able to offer supervisory support to a wide range of contemporary arts projects that can be focussed on a single discipline, can be multi-disciplinary and/or interdisciplinary.
+Thus we are able to offer supervisory support to a wide range of contemporary arts projects that can be focussed on a single discipline, multi-disciplinary and/or interdisciplinary.

 We welcome research proposals related to any of the above approaches but also to the following projects that are currently being undertaken by staff in the Department: